 - 1 1/2 pounds russet potatoes, peeled and cut into 1/2-inch cubes (roughly 4-5 potatoes)

 - 1/2 cup mayonnaise*

 - 2 tablespoons white distilled vinegar

 - 2 tablespoons sugar

 - 1/2 teaspoon smoked paprika plus more for dusting

 - 1 carrot, peeled and grated

 - 1 rib celery, chopped

-- 1/4 cup mayonnaise
+- 1/4 cup diced white or yellow onion

-- In a large bowl, add the potatoes, carrots, eggs, celery, and onion.
+- Add the potatoes, carrots, eggs, celery, and onion.
 Mix everything together until coated with the dressing.